odedraketan/interview-project/README.md

 To use the script, follow these steps:

---Clone the repository to your local machine:
+-- Clone the repository to your local machine:
 - `git clone https://github.com/your-username/csv-parser.git`

 Navigate to the project directory: